 The building housed its first "Beer Garden" immediately following prohibition and has been serving beer ever since.
 Dutch Drulier was the proprietor and operated the business until the mid-30's.
-The owner with the second most tenure to date was Albert Bagshaw, who ran the business from the mid-30's until 1960.
-In 1960 Joe Nykodym bought the business and operated it for only a year until 1961.
+The owner with the second most tenure to date was Albert Bagshaw, who ran the business from the mid-30's until 1961.
+In 1961 Joe Nykodym bought the business and operated it for only a year.
 Back then there was a "quick lunch" diner and bowling alley attached to the building on the south side.
-The entrance to these businesses is still visible, as it is the doorway just east of the big screen TV, that was the 80's trophy room.
+The entrance to these businesses is still visible, as it is the doorway east of the big screen TV, which use to be the trophy room in the 80's.

-In 1961 Dick Crandall bought the business, and the place called "Dick's" became a favorite watering hole for the three shifts of employees at Tecumseh Products.
+In 1962 Dick Crandall bought the business, and the place called "Dick's" became a favorite watering hole for the three shifts of employees at the former Tecumseh Products.
 It was very common to see the place filled to capacity with the third shifters at 7:00am.
-Ted Brooks also operated a butcher shop in the rear of the building (where the walk-in cooler now stands) during these "boom" times.
-The doorway to the butcher can be seen from outside, on the west side of the kitchen.
+During the "boom" times, Ted Brooks also operated a butcher shop in the rear of the building where the walk-in cooler now stands.
+The doorway to the butcher can be seen from outside on the west side of the kitchen under the stairway to the second floor.
 The year 1974 brought in new ownership with the arrival of Dave and Joy Robinson.
-They renamed the business the "Wrong Way Pub".
-Although it was assumed that the business was named after the one-way street that ran in front of the building at the time, that was not the case.
+They renamed the business the "Wrong Ways Pub".
+Although it was assumed that the business was named after the one-way street that ran in front of the building at the time- that was not the case.
 Apparently they became lost looking for another pub that was for sale and stumbled upon this location.
 The Robinson's did extensive brick remodeling.
-They were inspired to put a brick facade on the front of the building, covering large picture windows after a deer came crashing through the window one day.
+They were inspired to put a brick facade on the front of the building covering large picture windows after a deer came crashing through one of the windows.
 The deer was cornered and shot in the men's restroom by local law enforcement officials.
 Now you know why we have a deer blind in the kitchen.
-The Robinson's also expanded the floor space, encompassing the area where the women's restroom and keno machines now reside, uprooting a former barbershop.
+The Robinson's also expanded the floor space, encompassing the area where the women's restroom and machines now reside, uprooting a former barbershop.

-Although present ownership has expanded on the kitchen and menu, and has brought a "sports" theme to the business, the core of the business still remains good friends and neighbors having a place to relax, share a few drinks, and enjoy each other's fellowship.
+Although present ownership has expanded on the kitchen and menu, and has brought a "sports" theme to the business, the core of the business still remains good friends and neighbors having a place to relax, share a few drinks and great food, and enjoy each other's fellowship.

-We sincerely hope your experience here is as memorable and warm as those that have come before you the past nine decades.
+We sincerely hope your experience here is as memorable and warm as those that have come before you the past eleven decades.

 APRIL 13, 2004 WAS A VERY SAD DAY FOR US.
-ONE OF OUR BELOVED OWNERS, BILL MUKENSTURM, PASSED AWAY.
-IN MEMORY OF THIS MAN WHO'S DREAM WAS TO OWN AND OPERATE THIS FINE ESTABLISHMENT, WE HAVE CHANGED THE NAME OF THE BUSINESS FROM " WRONG WAY PUB" TO "MUK'S SPORTS PUB".
-WE WILL CONTINUE TO GIVE YOU THE FINEST FOOD, SERVICE AND HOSPITALITY TO WHICH YOU HAVE BECOME ACCUSTOMED.
+ONE OF OUR BELOVED OWNERS, BILL MUKENSTURM PASSED AWAY.
+IN MEMORY OF THIS MAN WHO'S DREAM WAS TO OWN AND OPERATE THIS FINE ESTABLISHMENT, WE HAVE CHANGED THE NAME OF THE BUSINESS FROM " WRONG WAYS PUB" TO "MUK'S SPORTS PUB".
+WE HAVE CONTINUE TO GIVE YOU THE FINEST FOOD, SERVICE AND HOSPITALITY TO WHICH YOU HAVE BECOME ACCUSTOMED.